bcolen/gsheet-api/README.md

 - Credentials can be entered as a dictionary or a file path to a json file, both will work.

 ## Usage Example
+*Required arguments are defined in the "Available Methods" section*
 ```python
 from gsheet_api import GSheetAPI